Vedant2311/SAT-solver-toolbox/Analytic-Tableaux/README.md

 # Analytic-Tableaux

-Analytic Tableaux is Trees built according to some rules, in simple terms.
+Analytic Tableaux is the Tree built according to some rules, in simple terms.
 A Node in a tableau is labelled with a proposition and the truth value we wish to give it, i.e., as prop * bool.

 During the development of a tableau, nodes are introduced and examined.
 When a node is examined, it is marked as examined and its analysis may result in: